Is climate change real?

 “All across the world, in every kind of environment and region known to man, increasingly dangerous weather patterns and devastating storms are abruptly putting an end to the long-running debate over whether or not climate change is real.
 Not only is it real, it’s here, and its effects are giving rise to a frighteningly new global phenomenon: the man-made natural disaster.” – Barack Obama

-Life on Earth is supported by the atmosphere The atmosphere absorbs the energy from the Sun, recycles water and other chemicals, and works with the electrical and magnetic forces to provide a moderate climate.
+Life on Earth is supported by the atmosphere.
+The atmosphere absorbs the energy from the Sun, recycles water and other chemicals, and works with the electrical and magnetic forces to provide a moderate climate.
 The atmosphere also protects us from high-energy radiation and the frigid vacuum of space.
 However, the atmosphere is very thin relatively speaking and is being destabilised by greenhouse gas emissions.

 “Only when I saw the Earth from space, in all its ineffable beauty and fragility, did I realize that humankind’s most urgent task is to cherish and preserve it for future generations.” – Sigmund Jahn, German cosmonaut

-Why is climate change happening?
+Why is the climate changing?

 We have been burning fossil fuels such as oil, coal and gas for our energy needs for hundreds of years.
 As economies have grown so too has the consumption of fossil fuels.
 Burning these fossil fuels releases the global warming gas carbon dioxide into the atmosphere.
 Other, even more potent, greenhouse gases such as methane are also playing a role.
 Plus, massive deforestation is happening, which is accelerating climate change.